hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 ![image](https://user-images.githubusercontent.com/76194453/203590094-d7d40d07-3aee-43ee-81ac-df2698f4744b.png)

- I can probably shorten the lines and use fewer of them, but most of the learning in programming is done by typing.
+ I can probably shorten the lines and use fewer of them.
+Did you know, that most of the learning in programming is done by typing and testing things?
+Not just reading about things?
 Surely some read the user manual for Github before coding, but how many actually do that?
 I'm sure there are many tricks for editing a page with additional indents, but I am just concerned with occasional indexes separated by days, and unfortunately, I am not consistent with the format, so occasionally the index will show middle of the day line breaks.
 Sometimes it helps me more than the reader.

 9:55 It turns out I only need one line of dashed "-"s to create an indexed entry.
 I do use the preview option- it is actually quite convenient, but I make hundreds of commits anyways, to fix typos and other formatting issues.